Ever wondered what mole is and why it's closely associated with Mexican cuisine? Look no further.

 What's In Mole?

-Regardless of its true origins, modern mole mixes together an intentional array of ingredients, combining traditional ingredients and methods used in ancient Aztec culture with the modern spices introduced to Mexico by Spanish invaders and Caribbean trade routes.
-A versatile sauce, a single mole recipe can contain more than twenty, or even thirty, ingredients.
-Its consistency ranges from broth-like and runny to thick and sticky, and the sauce varies in colors from dark black and brown to bright red and yellow.
-Modern mole sauces usually include chili pepper, fruit, nuts, spices (black pepper, cumin and cinnamon), and even chocolate.
+Regardless of its true origins, traditional moles mix together an intentional array of ingredients, combining traditional Mexican ingredients and methods used in ancient Aztec culture with the modern spices introduced to Mexico by Spanish invaders and Caribbean trade routes.
+A versatile sauce, a single mole recipe can contain more than 20 ingredients.
+Its consistency ranges from broth-like and runny to thick and sticky, and the sauce varies in colors from black and brown to bright red and yellow.
+Modern mole sauces usually include dried chiles, fresh or dried fruits, nuts, spices (black pepper, cumin and cinnamon), and even Mexican chocolate.